 5. Difficulty transitioning to solids or purees from breastfeeding

 Speech symptoms that may warrant a second opinion:

 a.
 The following sounds all need tongue mobility and may be affected by a tongue tie: l, r, t, d, n, th, sh, and z

 It is important to remember, that even if your child does display these signs and symptoms, it may not warrant any medical treatment for your child’s tongue tie.
 Just because your child has a tongue tie does not mean that it is the cause of your child’s speech or feeding symptoms (Webb, 2013).
 It is important to get a second opinion from medical professionals to determine whether treatment for your child’s tongue tie is necessary.
-Medical professionals such as speech language pathologists, Ear Nose and Throat (ENT) doctors, pediatricians and pediatric dentists who specialize in tongue tie are a great place to start when determining whether your child would benefit from tongue tie release surgery maidthis.
-Speech language pathologists can help with oral motor and feeding therapy to help relieve some of the symptoms of having a tongue tie.
-See our site to know more.
+Medical professionals such as speech-language pathologists, Ear Nose and Throat (ENT) doctors, pediatricians, and pediatric dentists who specialize in tongue-tie are a great place to start when determining whether your child would benefit from tongue-tie release surgery.
+Speech-language pathologists can help with oral motor and feeding therapy to help relieve some of the symptoms of having a tongue tie.

 Weiss, CE (1982).
 Weiss Intelligibility Test.
 Tigard, OR: CC.
 Publications.The effect of tongue-tie division on breastfeeding and speech articulation: A systematic review.